anomalylabs/relationship-field_type/documentation/general/output.md

 # Output

-This field type the related model.
+This field type returns the related model.

 ```
 // Twig usage